Honest Imagery for Allergens and Dietary Claims

 | How do we know this is working? | Track allergy complaint volume, refund reasons, and review mentions alongside photo changes in analytics. |

-A parent messages you on a busy Friday: “Is your pesto really nut-free?
-The delivery app photo shows pine nuts on top.”
-Your team switched to a nut-free basil pesto months ago, but every platform still shows the old garnish.
-You know the dish is technically safe-but the photo is telling a different story.
+A parent messages you on Friday.
+They ask: “Is your pesto nut-free?
+The app photo shows pine nuts.”
+Your team switched to a nut-free pesto months ago.
+But every platform shows the old garnish.
+The dish is safe.
+The photo tells a different story.

-For guests with allergies or strict dietary needs, that disconnect isn’t cosmetic.
-Food allergies affect millions of Americans, and reactions can be life-threatening.
-According to Food Allergy Research & Education, an estimated 33 million people in the U.S. have food allergies, including 1 in 13 children.
-When they scan a menu or delivery app, images are part of how they assess risk, not just how they choose what looks tasty.
+For guests with allergies, this gap isn’t just cosmetic.
+Food allergies affect millions of Americans.
+Reactions can be life-threatening.
+Food Allergy Research & Education reports that 33 million people in the U.S. have food allergies.
+That’s 1 in 13 children.
+When they scan a menu or app, images help them assess risk.
+They don’t just choose what looks tasty.

 What honest imagery really means

-- The photo matches the actual ingredients and plating of the claimed version of the dish.
+- The photo matches the actual ingredients and plating of the dish.

-- Any garnish or side that contains a top-9 allergen is clearly visible and intentional-not a random sprinkle added for styling.
+- Any garnish with a top-9 allergen is clearly visible.
+Don’t add random sprinkles for style.

-- Background props (bread baskets, milkshakes, cocktails) don’t imply ingredients that aren’t actually part of the dish.
+- Background props (bread baskets, milkshakes, cocktails) don’t show ingredients that aren’t in the dish.

-- Visuals don’t contradict your written claims (like a “gluten-free” label under a photo with croutons).
+- Visuals don’t contradict your written claims.
+Don’t put a “gluten-free” label under a photo with croutons.

 Think about three common scenarios: